nickchase/k0s/docs/examples/oidc/oidc-cluster-configuration.md

 | `--oidc-required-claim` | A key=value pair that describes a required claim in the ID Token.
 If set, the claim is verified to be present in the ID Token with a matching value.
 Repeat this flag to specify multiple claims. | `claim=value` | No |
 | `--oidc-ca-file` | The path to the certificate for the CA that signed your identity provider's web certificate.
 Defaults to the host's root CAs. | `/etc/kubernetes/ssl/kc-ca.pem` | No |

-To set up bare minimum example we need to use:
+To set up a bare minimum example we need to use:

 - oidc-issuer-url
 - oidc-client-id